tiepdotme/peteschaffner.com/Content/words/hello-world.md

 # Hello World

-Hi, [I'm Pete](/) and this is my little corner of the internet.
+Hi, [I’m Pete](/) and this is my little corner of the internet.
 Today marks the first day of its existence—I hope there are many more to come.

 <!-- excerpt -->
 ---

 This is kinda new to me: writing my words down and putting them out on the world wide web.
-I've always been very much in my head though, so I thought it might help to start getting some of it out now and again.
+I’ve always been very much in my head though, so I thought it might help to start getting some of it out now and again.

 And on the subject of writing, [Tim Smith has three rules](https://web.archive.org/web/20190331135008/https://brightpixels.blog/hello/) he follows.
-I like them so I'm going to use them too:
+I like them so I’m going to use them too:

 > 1. I’ll write whenever I feel like it, and won’t worry if it’s not perfect
   2. I will not look at stats of any kind